 Things to Consider While Abroad

-Adapted from Diversity Abroad's “Diversity & Inclusion Abroad Guide: Racial & Ethnic Minority Students Abroad”
+Adapted from Diversity Abroad’s “Diversity & Inclusion Abroad Guide: Minority & Students of Color Abroad”

 - What are the cultural norms of my host country?
 Do people seem to be less “politically correct” than in the U.S.?
 How does this manifest itself?

 - How is my ethnic group perceived in my host country?
 What kind of stereotypes are there?

 - How should I react if I find something offensive?
 Is the person curious or do they have bad intentions?

 - How should I react if people generalize or incorrectly identify my ethnicity or nationality?

 - Who can I talk to if I face racist or discriminatory incidents?

 - Are there student groups, special interest groups, or communities in my host country that I can connect with while I’m here?